drewblessing/gitlab-cli/README.md

 Place it in your ~/.bash_profile file.
 You should end up with something like this:
 `export PATH=$PATH:/path/to/gitlab-cli/repo/bin/`

-## Commands
+## How to use (Commands)

-View a list of all commands supported by Gitlab CLI with output examples.
+View a list of all the commands you can use to interact with Gitlab CLI, complete with examples.

 [Commands](https://github.com/drewblessing/gitlab-cli/blob/master/doc/Commands.md)